Skip to main content

 Eligibility: Full-time high school, college, or graduate students

-Application Requirements: Short application form
+Application Requirements: Complete the short application form

 The Too Cool to Pay for School Scholarship is Access Scholarships’ contribution to help four lucky students each year cover school-related expenses.
 The scholarship can be used to cover any education-related expenses, such as tuition, textbooks, housing, and other fees.
 This scholarship is super quick and easy to enter (no essay required!), making it a great opportunity to apply for each quarter.